stefanofontanelli/ColanderAlchemy/docs/source/index.rst

        name =  Column(String(50))
        biography =  Column(Text())

-   setup_schema(SomeClass)
+   setup_schema(None, SomeClass)
    SomeClass.__colanderalchemy__ #A Colander schema for you to use

 If you already have a mapped class available, you can just pass it as is - you don't need to redefine another schema.
-Using the given techniques, you can associate configuration with your mapped class to tell ``ColanderAlchemy`` how to generate each and every part of your mapped schema - including things like titles, descriptions, preparers, validators, widgets, and more.
-Check out :ref:`info_argument` for more information on how.

-Alternatively, if you'd like more control over your generated schema, then use :class:`colanderalchemy.SQLAlchemySchemaNode` directly like so:
+Also, if you'd like even more control over your generated schema, then use :class:`colanderalchemy.SQLAlchemySchemaNode` directly like so:

 .. code-block:: python